 Share with your potential clients how you get inspired.
 How you sketch out your ideas.
 How you create prototype‘s or select the right materials.
 Or get your colours or glazes ‘just’ right.

-8. Share your passions, quirks and geekiness.
+8. Share your passions, quirks, and geekiness.

 People buy from people … especially when it comes to creative products and services.